 There was something magical about the ropeway.
-A continuous stream of buckets gliding across the landscape, sliding against those imperial towers, over rugged hills, atop deep gullies, above sheep grazing in paddocks or a plough turning the soil.
+A continuous stream of buckets gliding across the landscape, sliding against imperial towers, over rugged hills, and deep gullies, above sheep grazing in paddocks or a plough turning the soil.

 Our rotunda might seem solitary and neglected, yet it is, to me at least, romantic and uplifting.
 I would suggest also that it has more to say about Kandos history, and even our state history, than any other building in Kandos.